Chineko-Koizumi/SV08MAXCustomFeeder/README.md

 <img width="579" height="502" alt="image" src="https://github.com/user-attachments/assets/aa882729-d9f8-4234-8a25-86bd82573f90" />

 ## Tutorial
-If you want just bare minimum you have to print custom enclosure for external feeder (in **ABS!!!**). (other matierals would melt).
+If you want just bare minimum you have to print custom enclosure for external feeder (in **ABS!!!** other matierals would melt).
 Internal stepper motor gets realy hot and can overheat MCU.
 ### Hardware needed
 * 8x M5 nuts and bolts(40mm)
 * 4x threaded insert M3 5mm or 3mm